-In this lesson, we'll look at a solution of a typical frontend problem with what we learned earlier.
-Imagine a regular menu, and whenever the user clicks on something, an active element changes.
+In this lesson, we'll look at a solution to a typical front-end task with what we learned earlier.

 See the Pen js_dom_events_in_action_nav by Hexlet (@hexlet) on CodePen.